wwdok/Quick-Python-Print/README.md

 a = torch.tensor([[1.0, 2.0, 3.0],
                 [4.0, 5.0, 6.0]])
 ```
-You can use `Alt + down` to move down the inserted code.
+You can use `Alt + down` to move down the inserted print statement.

 ## Warning
 This uses Python 3 syntax,If you're using Python 2 print isn't a function.You can import this behavior from `__future__`: